 Philosophy and Computing

 The development of Computing has already provoked many new philosophical ideas, particularly in theories of logic, language, and mind, as well as generating some entirely new Meta-Studies of Computing and Information Science.
-But its philosophical importance is perhaps even more fundamental, providing A New Paradigm of Explanation.
-Even for philosophers with no interest in Computing as a subject of study in its own right, computers are now indispensable tools of academic life, for example in text preparation, presentation, communication, research and analysis.
+It has also raised many distinctive moral issues of increasing prominence, ranging from data security, privacy and ownership, through online behaviour, digital addiction, information bias and fake news, to ethical design of robots (e.g. in healthcare, self-driving vehicles or autonomous weapons).
+But the philosophical importance of Computing is perhaps even more fundamental, providing A New Paradigm of Explanation.
+Even for philosophers with no theoretical interest in computers as such, they are now indispensable tools of academic life, for example in text preparation, presentation, communication, research and analysis.
 They also have the potential to be wonderful tools for modelling, experimentation and analysis, especially of complex phenomena (such as social or biological interactions) that resist conventional treatment.
-Yet most of those who take a serious interest in philosophy are unable to exploit these possibilities, because such computer modelling requires a level of understanding and technical competence not easily acquired without formal training.
+Yet most of those who take a serious interest in philosophy are unable to exploit these possibilities, because such modelling requires a level of understanding and technical competence not easily acquired without formal training.
 (For more detail on these various points, see What Can Computing Offer Philosophers?)

 Pioneer of Computing and thinking machines.
 His historic 1936 paper invented the concept of a computing machine